Endangered Species (TV series): Production

 The original idea for the series was conceived in 2010 and was centered more heavily around themes of environmentalism than the finished product.
 Among some other differences was that the character Merl was not present in the original draft, and the names and appearances of the other two main characters were different from the final version.

 Broadcast

 In the UK, the series used to air on CBBC, where premiered on July 13, 2015.

+In Australia, the series aired on ABC3, where it premiered earlier on August 22, 2014.